jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 The fact that true instantaneous frequencies are reproduced only when the signal is symmetric about the X-axis motivates the definition of an IMF.

-Definition 2.
-A function is called an intrinsic mode function
+.. topic:: Intrinsic Mode Functions

-when:
+    A function is called an intrinsic mode function when:
-• The number of its extrema and zero-crossings differ at most by unity.
+      1. The number of its extrema and zero-crossings differ at most by unity.
-• The mean of the local envelopes defined by it’s local maxima and that defined by its local minima should be zero at all times.
+      2. The mean of the local envelopes defined by it’s local maxima and that defined by its local minima should be zero at all times.

 Condition 1 ensures that there are no localized oscillations in the signal and it crosses the X-axis atleast once before it goes from one extremum to